sudimuk2017/sudimuk2017/README.md

 - 💬 Ask me about Data Science, I will be happy to reply if i know the answer.

-# If you like any of my repositories, you can star⭐ me.
+# If you like any of my repositories, you can give me a star ⭐.